escript-lang/escript/README.md

 |✓ Private use     | | |

 # Contact me
-If you want to contact me, you can reach me at flezzers@gmail.com or archbool@ya.ru
+If you want to contact me, you can reach me at flezzers@gmail.com